Rdkang/chinguRandomWallpaper/README.md

 ## To Do

-- create dmenu menu for infrequent actions
 - check to see if dmenu installed or rofi
+- be able to use the fuzzy through dmenu